This is the most complete guide that shows you how to start a blog on WordPress.

 Step 2: Get A Domain Name For Your Blog

 This is another big decision.
 Your domain is your web address.
-Mine is biggerdigital.com.
+My domain is biggerdigital.com.

 Tips for choosing a good domain name: